 In fact, research from the University of California San Francisco found that smoking is a risk factor for Alzheimer’s disease as the habit doubles the risk of one developing the neurodegenerative disorder (3).

 8. You stress too much

 Unfortunately, in the fast-paced lives that we live, stress is something that we can’t exactly avoid – which is fair enough.
 However, the concern starts when that stress becomes chronic.

 Chronic stress can take quite a toll on your health – including that of your brain.
 In fact, research has found that chronic stress can result in poor memory, shrinking brain, as well as cause brain damage.

 Additionally, chronic stress can also increase your risk of both depression and anxiety.
 That said, research published in the American Journal of Psychiatry found that even having mild anxiety can increase one’s risk of developing Alzheimer’s.

-If you are battling with chronic stress and you feel that it is beginning to take a toll on your mental health, it’s important to immediately seek out a mental health professional.
+If you are battling chronic stress and you feel that it is beginning to take a toll on your mental health, it’s important to immediately seek out a mental health professional.